marciot/mac-tip/README.md

 What will not work or is missing:

 * USB connected Zip drives have been reported to not work.
-* The functionality for operating with password or write protected disks is missing.
+* The functionality for operating with password or write protected disks has not been ported.
 * The partition recovery feature has been removed, since it is meant for PC disks.

 </details>